How to effectively use survey templates to collect useful information from learners.

 Finally, the prompt can be edited to aid the user with what to do on the template if necessary.

-We ask the user "Which of these trainers would you recommend to customers with the following requirements?".
+We ask the user "Which of these shoes would you recommend to customers with the following requirements?".

 We then set up the axis in the "zones" section which will outline the criteria you want the learners to place the concepts within.
 In this example, we have named the axis either running, comfort, durability or fashion.
 This is so learners can put the trainers into the zone which highlights their major selling point.

 We then set up the concepts in the "words" section which, in this case, we enter the product names.
 You will also need to enter a "short" name that the concept will change to when in the quadrant.
 It will save space on the slide once the concept has been placed.
-Multiple sections can be added or removed depending on admin/ authors preference.
+Multiple sections can be added or removed depending on the admin/author's preference.

 The prompt can also be edited on this template to make it clear to the learner how to use it.